NilFoundation/placeholder/crypto3/libs/transpiler/readme.md

 It produces gate argument for EVM from `fill-assignment` stage, which generates `circuit.crct` and `assignment.tbl` file.
 It can also create test proof to check gate argument by [evm-placeholder-verification](https://github.com/NilFoundation/evm-placeholder-verification).

-In all the calls you can change the executable name from proof-producer-single-threaded to proof-producer-multi-threaded to run on all the CPUs of your machine.

 1. Build proof-producer binary file
 Follow build instruction for [proof-producer](https://github.com/NilFoundation/placeholder/tree/master/proof-producer)
 ```bash